 In Mortgage Lending:

-It is illegal discrimination to take any of the following actions based on race, color, religion, sex, disability, familial status, or national origin:
+It is illegal discrimination to take any of the following actions based on race, color, religion, sex (including gender identity and sexual orientation), disability, familial status, or national origin:

 - Refuse to make a mortgage loan or provide other financial assistance for a dwelling

 - Refuse to provide information regarding loans